-When a resolver queries for these records, BIND rotates them and responds to the query with the records in a different order.
+When a resolver queries for these records, BIND rotates them and responds to the query with the records in a random order.
 In the example above, clients randomly receive records in the order 1, 2, 3; 2, 3, 1; and 3, 1, 2.
 Most clients use the first record returned and discard the rest.

-For more detail on ordering responses, check the rrset-order sub-statement in the options statement; see RRset Ordering.
+For more detail on ordering responses, refer to the rrset-order statement in the options clause.